Back to Newsletters

 Your portfolio must have four things:

-Designers often overcomplicate their portfolios.
+You overcomplicate your portfolio.
 But the truth is, you don't need 20+ projects.
 You need 2–3 strong case studies.
 And even then, you don't need deep breakdowns.
 People don't read.
 They scan.

 You have 3–5 seconds to grab their attention.
 Look at bruno.co or offmenu.design—outcome-focused, not process-heavy.